 ARCADY 9 can model:

 - Linked Roundabout Networks

-- Grade Separated Roundabouts
+- Large or Grade Separated Roundabouts

 - Pedestrian Crossings (Signalled, Unsignalled and Adaptive)